VIDITeaching/ECS272-Fall2023/Homework2/accowe/README.md

 4. Run `npm start` and the app should start on `localhost:3000`

 Additional details on the npm commands/scripts related to this react app are detailed below.
+(Feel free to reach out if the set-up above isn't working)

 _______
 # Getting Started with Create React App